-Alternatively, the datalogger can be connected to a PC using the datalogger's CS I/O port.
-When connecting to the datalogger's CS I/O port, a device that converts the CMOS logic levels of the datalogger to the RS-232 logic levels used by the PC is required.
+Alternatively, the datalogger can be connected to a computer using the datalogger's CS I/O port.
+When connecting to the datalogger's CS I/O port, a device that converts the CMOS logic levels of the datalogger to the RS-232 logic levels used by the computer is required.
 The following devices accomplish this:

-- > SC32B interface-connects with the PC's 9-pin serial port via an SC12 CS I/O cable and an RS-232 cable.
-The interface also provides optical isolation. - SC-USB interface-connects with the PC's USB port using an SC12 CS I/O and a USB cable.
-The interface also provides optical isolation. - > SC115 interface-connects with the PC's USB port either directly or via the supplied cables.
+- > SC32B interface-connects with a computer 9-pin serial port using an SC12 CS I/O cable and an RS-232 cable.
+The interface also provides optical isolation. - SC-USB interface-connects with a computer USB port using an SC12 CS I/O and a USB cable.
+The interface also provides optical isolation. - SC115 interface-connects with a computer USB port either directly or via the supplied cables.
 The interface is not electrically isolated. - SC929 cable-attaches directly to the 9-pin serial port on a battery-powered laptop.
 It does not provide electrical isolation, and draws approximately 100 mA from the datalogger.